-Bamberger & Segone, 2011, p.
+Source: Bamberger & Segone, 2011, p.
 9

-The perspectives of ethics, validity, and theory laid out in AEA's rationale for the importance of cultural competence apply in each of these roles.
-Whether implicit or explicit, social justice and human rights are part of the mission of many philanthropies.
-Evaluation produced, sponsored, or consumed by these philanthropies that doesn't pay attention to the imperatives of cultural competency may be inconsistent with their missions.
-Too often, the analytical framework used to assess the efficacy or effectiveness of interventions developed for vulnerable populations lacks a racial or cultural equity lens.
+cultural competency may be inconsistent with their missions.
+Too often, the analytical framework used to assess the efficacy or effectiveness of interventions developed for vulnerable populations7 lacks a racial or cultural equity lens.

 The AEA statement invites the philanthropic sector to align its evaluation functions with its programmatic mission.
 Because the act of evaluation is itself part of the intervention, an equity lens is paramount when evaluating a program whose goals touch on issues of equity or inclusion.
 Only then can evaluation and equity be properly aligned.
-Drawing on equity and evaluation literature and interviews with leaders in evaluation and philanthropy, this article seeks to open a discussion of how philanthropy can use an equitable-evaluation approach to apply the principles of the AEA's statement, present the concept of equitable evaluation alongside an approach for building equitable-evaluation capacity, and apply equitable-evaluation capacity building (EECB) to philanthropy in its producer function.
-The authors intend to continue this work by exploring how this framework applies to philanthropy's consumer and sponsor roles.
+Drawing on equity and evaluation literature and interviews with leaders in evaluation and philanthropy, this article seeks to open a discussion of how philanthropy can use an equitable-evaluation approach to apply the principles of the AEA's statement, present the concept of equitable evaluation alongside an approach for building equitable-evaluation Definition of Equity-Focused Evaluation